 For instance, in a friendship, individuals may offer emotional support and loyalty to each other in the expectation of receiving the same in return.
 If the rewards outweigh the costs, they are more likely to continue the relationship.

-By emphasizing the importance of rewards and punishments, it offers a framework for understanding how individuals make choices and engage in social interactions based on their subjective perceptions of the costs and benefits involved.
+By emphasising the importance of rewards and punishments, it offers a framework for understanding how individuals make choices and engage in social interactions based on their subjective perceptions of the costs and benefits involved.

 Social exchange theory